+EAGLE mapping

 General overview of the EAGLE concept

 The EAGLE concept has been established to ease the collection of data of different classification systems and nomenclatures, with the aim to make them comparable.
 The concept is based on a set of attributes that allow the description of landscape objects.
 The EAGLE matrix itself is presented in the form of an Excel cross table and is subdivided into three main blocks.
 The matrix elements represent atomic landscape descriptors of: